mduy2003/ASL-Audio-Interpreter/README.md

 ## Getting Started

-Planned to use TensorFlow and OpenCV
+Planned to use TensorFlow and OpenCV. gTTS will be used for the audio output.

 More documentation coming soon.